-Through the extent of its share ownership and its seats on the board of directors, the Corporation has the ability to exercise significant influence over GlassMasters and accordingly, the Corporation is using the equity method to account for this investment.
+The Corporation holds a 50.1% interest in GlassMasters ARG Autoglass Two Inc. ("GlassMasters") through its ownership of 4,010,000 common shares.
+It has two of seven directors appointed to the GlassMasters board of directors.
+Through the extent of its share ownership and its seats on the board of directors, the Corporation has the ability to exercise significant influence but not control over GlassMasters and accordingly, the Corporation is using the equity method to account for this investment.